midzer/beerbase/content/breweries/privatbrauerei-erdinger-weissbru/erdinger-weizen.md

 Erdinger Weissbier 'crystal clear' is particularly welcome as a tasty thirst-quencher for hot summer days.

-This specialty wheat beer gets its 'crystal clear' appearance from a particularly long filtration process, known in the industry as fine filtration"
+This specialty wheat beer gets its 'crystal clear' appearance from a particularly long filtration process, known in the industry as \fine filtration\"